xuanhoai2002/testcafe-reporter-fail-reporter/README.md

 ## Usage

-When you run tests from the command line, specify the reporter name by using the `--reporter` option:
+When you run tests from the command line, specify the reporter name by using the `--reporter` option

 ```
 testcafe chrome 'path/to/test/file.js' --reporter fail-reporter